-Violent clashes in D.C. between protesters, police after RNC
+Violent clashes in DC between protesters, police after RNC

 Tensions escalated at one intersection in the nation's capital when police arrived on bicycles to confront demonstrators.

 At least one protester was seen grabbing an officer's bike while another held up a Black Lives Matter sign in the face of a member of law enforcement -- as the crowd advanced, according to a video.
-A brawl ensued between protesters and police, with both sides captured on video appearing to throw punches.
+A brawl ensued between protesters and police, which saw punches thrown.

 Video also emerged of a man dressed in blackface who appeared to be punched by a protester.